-It is a condition of the grant that a report on your accomplishments be filed upon completion of the project.
-The COG Final Report is a precondition for faculty to receive support from the Committee in subsequent years.
+*It is a condition of the grant that a COG Final Report on your accomplishments be submitted within 30 days upon completion of the project.
+Completing this report is a precondition for faculty to receive support from the Committee in subsequent years.
 The COG doesn't cover travel to conferences or research that has already taken place.

 Office Of College Grants Resource Fund

 he Office of College Grants Resource Fund (OCGRF) provides faculty members with funding for scholarly projects that are not within the central purposes of either COG or FR/PDF funds.

 OCG Resource Funding is available for the following purposes:

 - Publication fees: including but not limited to page charges, subvention fees, fees to include images, and copyright fees.
 (Note that the Provost’s Office has had some success at negotiating lower publication fees, so the Provost and associate deans will attempt to work with relevant parties before committing a specific amount of funding).